xenostream/edbrowse/Text/sed_bible.md

 This is the second test of the test script.
 $
 $ sed 's/test/trial/' data4.txt
-This is a 𝘁𝗿𝗶𝗮𝗹 of the test script.
+This is a trial of the test script.
-This is the second 𝘁𝗿𝗶𝗮𝗹 of the test script.
+This is the second trial of the test script.
 $
 ```